Biography

 trip to Greece, Yugoslavia, and Turkey, he paints mishram, the typical Muslim graves he

 had visited in Sarajevo.
-This theme, introduced by Franco Toselli, will be followed by Ottomanie
+This theme, introduced by Franco Toselli, will be followed by Ottomanie (a neologism coined by Salvo), variants of the previous landscapes featuring minarets portrayed to reveal the essentiality of their architecture.

 In 1986 the treatise Della Pittura.
 Imitazione di Wittgenstein is published; it consists of 238